apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/primer.md

 The expressive power of AQL includes support for queries involving "some" (existentially quantified) and "all" (universally quantified) query semantics.
 As an example of an existential AQL query, here we show a query to list the Gleambook users who are currently employed.
-Such employees will have an employment history containing a record with the endDate value missing, which leads us to the following AQL query:
+Such employees will have an employment history containing a object with the endDate value missing, which leads us to the following AQL query:

         use dataverse TinySocial;